BLUE-EYED BREEDS - BLUE-EYED SIBERIAN (Barnaul Gene & Roxi DBECEL Gene)

 One of Malvina's kittens blue-eyed kittens, from the mating with the black and white male, was bred to a green-eyed black tabby Siberian female called Raimonda Slavicat.
 The resulting litter was a mix of dominant blue eyes, DBE odd-eyes and green eyed offspring.
 A red-and-white DBE male was bred to a green-eyed littermate and this gave rise to a line of Barnaul DBE Siberian cats.

-DBE SIBERIAN (ALTAI GENE)
+DBE SIBERIAN (Roxi DBECEL GENE)

 A line of DBE Siberians are bred by Tatiana Pchelnikova (Great Joy cattery, Yekaterinburg, Russia).
 According to Pawpeds and Top-Cat databases, all ancestors are registered as Siberian and Neva Masquerade (colourpointed Siberian).
 Many of the ancestors are "with white" so blue eyes may have been present in foundation cats selected in the 1980s and 1990s.

-In Germany, Siberian breeders working with the Altai DBE gene are Anja Gutscheck (Eremitage Place [Hermitage Palace]) who will be joined with Raymonde Harland ("the Fabulous" cattery) and Liebeshof cattery.
+In Germany, Siberian breeders working with the DBECEL DBE gene are Anja Gutscheck (Eremitage Place [Hermitage Palace]) who will be joined with Raymonde Harland ("the Fabulous" cattery) and Liebeshof cattery.
 In Italy, Coccole & Fusa Cattery breed DBE Siberians.

 The Great Joy lines trace to Omega Chatterie de Nice via her son, Pavel Chatterie de Nice, imported from France.
 The Coccola & Fusa and Coccola Siberiana lines also trace to Pavel Chatterie de Nice and to a second DBE male, Jaffar Colourfoot Wildtigers, from Germany.
 Pavel has produced a large number of offspring with numerous females.